mateus-rodriguess/fastapi-template/README.md

 - 🚢 Deployment instructions using Docker Compose.
 - 📑 Color logger translator with `guvicorn-logger`.
 - 📑 Pagination: `fastapi-pagination` to simplify pagination.
+- 👀 pylint: Pylint analyses your code without actually running it.

 ### Interactive API Documentation

   Get production-ready code with automatic interactive documentation.
   API documentation at [Docs](http://127.0.0.1:8000/docs)

   [![API docs](img/docs.png)](https://github.com/mateus-rodriguess/fastapi-back-end-template)

 ## How To Use It